paoloe/meal_prep/README.md

     - Angular / React: this would mean having to learn some JS?... could also maybe use a boiler plate and amend slightly.
 Forumns are saying, to build a stand alone Angular / React app that uses the API's from the back end.
 Would be cool to play around with front end?

+### Outcome: JS / React
+    - Went with this as it is such a popular front end paired with the SpringBoot framework.
+Plan is... obviously my favourite approach hands on learn as you go.
+I do have a plan to follow in terms of brushing up on JS but we'll be learning as we go.

 ## Installation